-Basically, Olio is a new Neapolitan pizza joint in the West Village, opened by someone who is an award winning "Master Piazzolo" and authority on the subject.
-I'm not sure how you earn the title of Master Piazzolo, but it probably isn't by serving personal size pies that make you fantasize about the California Pizza Kitchen at LaGuardia.
+Basically, Olio is a new Neapolitan pizza joint in the West Village, opened by someone who is an award winning “Master Piazzolo” and authority on the subject.
+I’m not sure how you earn the title of Master Piazzolo, but it probably isn’t by serving personal size pies that make you fantasize about the California Pizza Kitchen at LaGuardia.
 Each pizza we ordered was a mess of rubbery cheese and crust - heavy, sloppy and unappetizing.
-Speaking of unappetizing, the octopus salad (see below) was probably the worst thing we've ever eaten in a restaurant.
+Speaking of unappetizing, the octopus salad (see below) was probably the worst thing we’ve ever eaten in a restaurant.
 So why does Olio get a 1.1?
-Because we weren't quite ready to strip Shang of the worst rating on the site.
-Also, because I want to marry one of the waitresses.
-How do you say "call me" in Italian?
-I need an iPad.
+Because we weren’t quite ready to strip Tavern On The Green of the worst rating on the site.

 You know its a bad sign when you order octopus and they drop this plate in front of you.
 Is that hearts of palm?
 Jicama?
 We wish.
 We’re not sure if this octopus came from a can, or if they just poached some fresh tentacles in mop water, but either way we don’t ever want to eat anything that bad again.
 You can have this one back, kitchen.